16SalomonArs/Pcileech-DMA-NVMe-VMD/README.md

 - Backing storage is volatile FPGA cache, not persistent NAND.

 ## Requirements
+- This Source is intended for controlled lab use, hardware learning, interoperability testing, and security research.
+It is not a PC for bypassing access controls, anti-cheat systems, or protected environments.
 - Intel CPU, 11th generation or newer, in the host where the DMA card is installed.
 - Intel VMD (Virtual RAID on CPU) enabled in BIOS for the physical PCIe port or M.2 adapter path used by the DMA card.
 - Matching Intel RST/VMD drivers installed on Windows.